SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/arguments.md

 ⟮C2⟯|»⟮ergative case⟯«

-In ⟮＿ergative-absolutive languages＿⟯, because ⟮C2⟯ marks ⟮A1 of ＿divalent verbs＿⟯ and ⟮c_;A1 of ＿divalent verbs＿⟯ most often is ⟮＿the agent＿⟯, it is often said that ⟮c_-2;C2⟯ ⟮marks ＿the agent＿ of ＿divalent verbs＿⟯.
+In ⟮＿ergative-absolutive languages＿⟯, because ⟮C2⟯ marks ⟮A1 of ＿divalent verblikes＿⟯ and ⟮c_;A1 of ＿divalent verblikes＿⟯ most often is ⟮＿the agent＿⟯, it is often said that ⟮c_-2;C2⟯ ⟮marks ＿the agent＿ of ＿divalent verblikes＿⟯.
 ⟮ergative-absolutive⟯ =short=> ⟮ergative⟯.

 ##### !⟮s+5:+15;nominative-accusative⟯